-Rosa M. Garibay De Guzman (Respondent) was employed by Napa County Schools - Office of Education and St. Helena Unified School District (Respondent District).
+Respondent was employed by Napa County Schools - Office of Education and St. Helena Unified School District (Respondent District).
 On December 10, 2022, Respondent applied for disability retirement based on neurological conditions (cognitive issues and headaches).
-By virtue of her employment as a Para-Educator III, Special Education, Respondent was a local miscellaneous member of CalPERS.

 As part of CalPERS' review of Respondent's medical condition, Daniel Shalom M.D., a board-certified Neurologist, performed an Independent Medical Examination (IME).
 Dr. Shalom interviewed Respondent, reviewed her work history and job descriptions, obtained a history of her past and present complaints, and reviewed her medical records.
 Dr. Shalom opined that Respondent was not substantially incapacitated from the performance of her usual job duties.